-- Ask them to measure the dimensions of their room.
+• Ask them to measure the dimensions of their room.
 What size will the furniture be?
 What size will the characters be?
-What tools will you need to measure these things? - Will it have lights?
+What tools will you need to measure these things?

+- Will it have lights?
 Can they make a circuit?
 It's easy and all they need is 1-2 D batteries, aluminium foil, electrical tape, a small light bulb from a flashlight and enthusiastic scientists!
-Use What We Do All Day guidelines for guick experiments for help. - What fabrics and textiles can they use?
+This blog offers guidelines for quick experiments. - What fabrics and textiles can they use?
 Where are these sourced?
-See First Pallette's guide to panoramas for inspiration.
+You can find some helpful examples online.

-Activity 3: Research a city
+Research a city